Baka Prase: Events

 Ilić criticized English singers Dua Lipa and Rita Ora, both ethnic Kosovo Albanians, for Instagram posts regarding Kosovo being independent.

-After a long break, in September 2022 Ilić has a on-going controversy with the Serbian entrepreneur and CEO and founder of the Pink Media Group Željko Mitrović.
-Mitrović made a documentary film about Ilić.
+After a long break, in September 2022 Ilić had a long-stretched controversy with the Serbian entrepreneur, CEO and founder of the Pink Media Group, Željko Mitrović, both of whom have released diss-tracks against each other.
+Mitrović has also made a documentary film about Ilić.
 The controversy escalated in Ilić's primary, and secondary YouTube channels getting terminated from YouTube.
+Multiple theories were made, and one of them inciting that the whole 'drama' is a publicity stunt, to boost both Mitrović's and Ilić's popularity in their respective industries.

-In January 2023, Ilić's restaurant got lit up on fire, by a pedestrian that threw molotov cocktail on it.
+In January 2023, Ilić's restaurant caught on fire, by a pedestrian that threw molotov cocktail on it.